luciusmagn/magnusi.tech/posts/huoh.md

 Horus decided: "What the hell, this is bad.
 We need to run, quickly!
 To the truck!"

 They started running through the chaos on the streets.
-The armored men were only about a hundred meters behind them, they were firing occassionally at or near people.
+The armored men were only about a hundred meters behind them, they were firing occasionally at or near people.
 A few shots flew right by him and Neiro.

-Horus spotted that they are non-letal shots, rubber balls.
+Horus spotted that they are non-lethal shots, rubber balls.
 Made to make a bruise but not to kill.
 Neiro looked behind, she could see the soldiers advancing forward and pushing people back into the houses.

 They were taking some people, ones that looked particularly horrible.
 Horus saw one of these people seemingly